A1. Add dependencies

 The below used avaje as the organisation and avaje-http as the repo.

-final List<Contributor> contributors = ctx.request()
+final List<Contributor> contributors = client.request()

 .path("repos/avaje/avaje-http/contributors")